mlswg/mls-architecture/draft-ietf-mls-architecture.md

 This is particularly important when groups are being reinitialized.
-When a group is reinitialized, it is restarted with a different protocol version and/or ciphersuite but identical membership.
+When a group is reinitialized, it is restarted with a different protocol version and/or cipher suite but identical membership.
 Whenever an authorized member sends and commits a ReInit proposal, this immediately freezes the existing group and triggers the creation of a new group with a new `group_id`.